 #10 How did you prepare for this interview? / What do you know about our organization?

-This shows the interest of the candidate in the opportunity and also professionalism and work values.
+This shows the interest of the candidate in the opportunity, professionalism, and work values.

 #11 Who have you admired in your career and why? / Who helped you get where you are today?

-This indicates the kind of qualities and values a candidate has or aspires to have.
+This indicates the qualities and values a candidate has or aspires to have.
 It could also indicate the candidate’s expectations from their seniors or peers.

 #12 What do you value most in your jobs?

-This is an indicator of a candidate’s values, needs, and motivators.
+This indicates a candidate’s values, needs, and motivators.

 #13 How do you handle a situation where two people aren’t working well together?